evkx/evkx.github.io/content/technology/cargoandtowing/interiorcargo/_index.md

 Interior cargo is not without its drawbacks, however.
 Some of the limitations and challenges of using the interior cargo space of the car are:

-•  Capacity.
+### Capacity

 Interior cargo has a limited capacity that cannot be exceeded without compromising the car's performance, safety, or legality.
 Interior cargo cannot exceed the car's maximum payload, which is the total weight of the passengers and the cargo that the car can carry.
 Interior cargo also cannot exceed the car's maximum volume, which is the total space available inside the car for the cargo.
 Interior cargo also cannot obstruct the driver's view or interfere with the car's lights or signals.

-•  Compatibility.
+### Compatibility

 Interior cargo may not be compatible with all types of items that the owner may want to store or transport.
 Interior cargo may not be able to accommodate large, bulky, or irregular items that do not fit inside the car or that may damage the car's interior.
 Interior cargo may also not be suitable for items that are dirty, wet, or smelly, as they may stain, damage, or contaminate the car's interior.

-•  Comfort.
+### Comfort

 Interior cargo may reduce the comfort and convenience of the passengers and the driver, as it may take up some of the space that would otherwise be used for seating, legroom, or storage.
 Interior cargo may also create noise, vibration, or odor that may disturb the passengers and the driver.
 Interior cargo may also affect the car's climate control system, as it may block the air vents or the windows.

-Tips for Using Interior Cargo
+## Tips for Using Interior Cargo

 To use the interior cargo space of the car effectively, here are some tips that may help: